Photography: Finding the light

 So many photographers just use available light, and make the rest of us who aren’t blessed with perfect light like they have in la-la-land, feel so inadequate.
 It is our failing as photographers if we can’t find the light and use it properly.
 I felt I had to rise up to this and push myself as a photographer, and just look for the light.
 It is there to be found!

 Inspired like that, I approached this very colorful Hindu wedding (April 2006), with a fresh mindset …

-The late afternoon light was incredibly harsh, and I knew I had to do something here so that my portraits wouldn’t look like the few candids I had to shoot outside in the sun.
-So for the portraits, I moved the bride (and others) into the open shade between the pillars in the front.
+Photographing portraits of the couple and family members were done outside the temple.
+The temple the late afternoon light was incredibly harsh, so for the portraits, I moved the bride (and others) into the open shade between the pillars in the front.
 The strong vertical lines behind them helped to make the simple portraits more striking.

 Well, I was happy at this point.
 I was able to get lovely portraits using the light and the setting … but walking inside of the room where the guests were going to dance, my heart sank.

 The ceiling was high, with only fluorescent lights, which meant the light was top-heavy and dim.

 Light levels were low – 1/60th @ f2.8 @ 1600 iso.